 |Home page||Bellringing||Talks & lectures||Fell walking||Settle - Carlisle||Metal sculpture||Brickwork||Journeys||Ergonomics||The rest||Site map|

 These notes relate to work I did in 1968, inspired by some earlier exploration by Tony Walpole, with whom I then worked.
-I developed the ideas well beyond what Tony had done, built some models of the shapes I had derived, and gave a couple of informal presentations on the work to a handful of interested people at both the Cambridge and Manchester University Guild dinners in that year.
+I developed the ideas well beyond what Tony had done, built some models of the shapes I had derived, and gave a couple of informal presentations on the work to a handful of interested people at the next Cambridge dinner, and at the 1971 Manchester University Guild dinner.
 Frank King subsequently used some related ideas to deduce a proof about the possibility of an extent using all triple changes.
 The work has never been formally written up or published.

 (You can skip the theory and look at the pictures .)
 (If you are unfamiliar with ringing terminology, then look here first .)